Advanced Motor Fuels in Sweden

 In 2017, Sweden approved a new climate policy framework with a long-term climate goal of no net greenhouse gas (GHG) emissions by 2045, at the latest.
 What this means is that emissions from activities on Swedish territory will be cut by at least 85% compared with those generated in 1990.
 To achieve net-zero emissions, Sweden must include flexible measures in its climate strategy.
 For the transport sector, Sweden has also adopted an emissions reduction goal of at least 70% by 2030 compared with 2010 (not including domestic air travel).

-Another important measure introduced in mid-2018 is the reduction obligation — an obligation for fuel suppliers to reduce GHG emissions from sold volumes of petrol and diesel fuels by incorporating biofuels.
-In 2023, the reduction obligation was 7.8% for petrol and 30.5% for diesel.
+Another important measure introduced in mid-2018 was the reduction obligation — an obligation for fuel suppliers to reduce GHG emissions from sold volumes of petrol and diesel fuels by incorporating biofuels.
+In 2024, the reduction obligation was reduced to 6% for petrol from 7.8% and to 6% for diesel from 30.5%.
 The biofuels included in the reduction obligation system are subject to the same energy and CO2 taxation as fossil fuels.
-Biofuels outside the reduction obligation scheme have reduced taxes.
-As of July 1, 2021, aviation fuels were also subject to the reduction obligation which, in 2022, stood at 1.7%.
-In 2023, the Swedish government lowered the reduction obligation for both petrol and diesel to 6% for 2024–2026 and discarded the reduction obligations for 2027–2030.
+In 2024, the Swedish government decided to increase the reduction obligation, beginning on July 1, 2025, to 10% for both petrol and diesel to contribute further to the Swedish commitment; in accordance with the EU’s Effort Sharing Regulation, this reduction obligation is to be applied until 2030.
+Sweden has abolished the corresponding reduction obligation for aviation fuel because these fuels will be managed by ReFuel EU Aviation.

 Advanced Motor Fuels Statistics

 Since 1990, the number of passenger cars in Sweden has increased from approximately 3.5 million to 5.0 million.
 At the same time, GHG emissions from passenger cars remained stable, at around 13 million tons from 1990 to 2007.
-However, since 2007, emissions have decreased significantly, measuring about 8.3 million tons in 2022.
-The main reason for the reduction is the increased energy efficiency of new vehicles and renewable motor fuels.
+However, since 2007, emissions have decreased significantly, measuring about 9.5 million tons in 2024.
+The main reasons for the reduction are the increased energy efficiency of new vehicles, electrification, and renewable motor fuels.

-The fleet of alternative-fueled passenger cars totaled around 650,000 at the end of 2022 (see Figure 1).
-In addition, automakers have produced an increasing share of conventional diesel vehicles to be fueled with hydrotreated vegetable oil (HVO)100.
+The fleet of alternative-fueled passenger cars totaled around 870,000 at the end of 2024 (see Figure 1).
+In addition, automakers have produced an increasing share of conventional diesel vehicles fueled with hydrotreated vegetable oil (HVO)100.
 However, no statistics are currently available on the size of this share.

-Alternative-fueled vehicles correspond to 13% of the total fleet of passenger cars (excluding diesel cars that can be fueled with HVO100).
-Light commercial and heavy-duty vehicles make up 4% and 3% of the total fleet, respectively.
-However, vehicles registered as other than petrol- or diesel-fueled number around 27% of the bus fleet.
+Alternative-fueled vehicles correspond to 17.5% of the total fleet of passenger cars (excluding diesel cars that can be fueled with HVO100).
+Light commercial and heavy-duty vehicles make up 6.9% and 4.7% of the total fleet, respectively.
+However, vehicles registered as other than petrol- or diesel-fueled number 28.6% of the bus fleet.
 Diesel-registered buses make extensive use of HVO100.

-The use of renewable biofuels and electricity for transport in Sweden amounted to 21.8 terawatt hours (TWh), or 31% of the transportation fuels sold during 2023 (see Figure 2).
-Approximately 75% of the renewable fuel used in Sweden during 2023 was HVO and fatty acid methyl ester (FAME).
+The use of renewable biofuels and electricity for transport in Sweden amounted to 11.7 terawatt hours (TWh), or nearly 17% of the transportation fuels sold during 2024 (see Figure 2).
+Approximately 68% of the renewable fuel used in Sweden during 2024 was HVO and fatty acid methyl ester (FAME).

 Research and Demonstration Focus